What is PIH?

 However, it is possible to have severe pre-eclampsia without any symptoms.

 Pre-eclampsia can also develop soon after childbirth, and you should alert your doctor or midwife of any concerns you may have after your baby is born.

 Symptoms in the unborn baby

-If you are still concerned about your pre-eclampsia or pregnancy-induced hypertension, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about pre-eclampsia or pregnancy-induced hypertension, use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
 Ensure you attend regular antenatal visits as directed by your health professional and discuss then follow any professional advice given.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).